 Saturday 5th September – This morning our Moon will be seen at Last Quarter phase

-Sunday 3rd November - The New Moon rises with (and sets just after) the Sun today, so now is a good time to observe deep sky objects when the skies are unaffected by moonlight
+Sunday 13th September – Today the New Moon rises and sets with the Sun, so now is a good time to observe deep sky objects like galaxies and nebulae

-Sunday 10th November - This morning the Moon is seen at First Quarter phase
+Monday 21st September – This morning the Moon will be seen at First Quarter phase

 Planets visible this month: